dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/13-Systems-Administration/01-File-Services-and-Access/06-Configure-Folder-Permissions-Using-PowerShell.md

 - `$SecGroups` imports the list of security groups from the CSV file at `C:\csv-files\secgroups.csv`.
 - The `ShrdFolderPerm` function loops through each imported security group and uses a `switch` statement to match the group name.
 - `icacls` grants permissions at the **folder** level this time (rather than per file) — `EveryUser-Sec-G` gets Read & Execute (`RX`) on the Company folder, while each department's security group gets Full Control (`F`) on its own folder. `HR-Sec-G` gets Full Control on the Company folder.
+- At the bottom, `ShrdFolderPerm` is called to actually run the permission changes.